Effects of Landau quantization on neutrino emission and absorption: Direct Urca Emissivity

 To understand the relevance of our results to the thermal evolution of NSs, we compare the Direct Urca emissivity calculated in the QC approximation, in our SA approximation, and by calculating the full integral.
 Where relevant, we compare these emissivities to the cooling rates calculated for Modified Urca and bremsstrahlung processes calculated with zero magnetic field.

 Figures~\ref{fig:star_Q_radius_1kev} and \ref{fig:star_Q_radius_100kev} show the emissivity as a function of radius for a $1.4 \, M_\odot$ NS with a redshifted temperature $\tilde{T} = 1 \, \mbox{keV}$ and $100 \, \mbox{keV}$ respectively with various choices of magnetic field.
-In our equation of state, the entire star is below the Direct Urca threshold.
+We consider a $1.4M_\odot$ NS as a representative example where effects below the Direct Urca threshold are important as, in our equation of state, the entire star is below the Direct Urca threshold.
+Integrated total emissivity is given in Table~\ref{tab:emissivity}.
 For a field strength of $2 \times 10^{16} \, \mbox{G}$, slow cooling is many orders of magnitude more efficient than Direct Urca while for larger fields DU dominates.
 At $B = 2 \times 10^{16} \, \mbox{G}$, our results are parametrically lower than the QC approximation because we include relativistic corrections while the QC approximation is non-relativistic.
 At larger magnetic fields, we find that the QC approximation somewhat underestimates the emissivity but is unexpectedly robust even when only tens of LL are occupied.
 Since relativistic corrections in general decrease the emissivity we find, a non-relativistic calculation of the full emissivity would find a somewhat larger deviation from the QC approximation, but the results would still be within the same order of magnitude.

 Table~\ref{tab:emissivity} gives the total emissivity of a $1.4 \, M_\odot$ NS for a variety of temperatures and magnetic fields.
 Since the peaks due to resonances are averaged over, the enhancement from the full calculation is modest.
 For the purposes of a simulation of an entire NS to predict its observed surface temperature, this is probably not an important correction.
 Only if some phenomenon hinges on the thermal behavior of the star at specific densities does this effect become important.
 It is possible that transport coefficients are one such parameter, with Urca processes being a source of viscosity in neutron star matter \cite{Harris_urcaviscosity}.
 The possibility of a non-monotonic viscosity sourced by resonant Urca processes may have implications for understanding the oscillations of magnetars and should be further studied.